gyzcode/inference-tutorials-generic/car_detection_tutorial/step_4/Readme.md

 ## Run

-1. Before running each of the following sections, be sure to source the helper script that will make it easier to use environment variables instead of long names to the models:
+1. Before running each of the following sections, be sure to source the helper script.
+That will make it easier to use environment variables instead of long names to the models:

 ```bash
 source ../../scripts/setupenv.sh